Boys' Night Out (film): Production

 That's a picture that really started from a five page dirty joke that the writers sold to the producer.
 We didn't have censorship ratings at that point; a picture either got the seal of approval or it didn't.
 I was forced to clarify my ideas about that picture in a way that I think proved constructive.
 It forced me to recognise that the principal business is to expose certain aspects of human or social folly to ridicule.

 Gig Young was offered a part but turned it down.
 Patti Page, cast in her third movie, later wrote she "was shocked to learn that producer Martin Ransohoff actually wanted me to gain twenty pounds for the role... so I could play a somewhat dowdy Southern wife...
 Given how much the press had loved to talk about my weight going up and down in the past, I was hardly keen to purposely plump up.
 But I took the part because it was a great cast and I knew it would be a lot of fun."
 Page says she still was not "fat enough" for the director and producer so had to dress appropriately.

 Garner wrote in his memoirs that Novak "was beautiful and she had a wonderful quality that audiences liked but she didn't know how to act.
 I think she was insecure because she was always running off the set to fix her face.
 She was more interested in her makeup than the script."
 Michael Gordon felt Garner "was so good in both of the films I did with him that it made me feel I was stealing the money I was paid."
-He thought Novak was "a nice gal" adding "while she wasn't the easiest person to get an effective performance out of, I didn't mind working with her.
+He thought Novak was "a nice gal," adding "while she wasn't the easiest person to get an effective performance out of, I didn't mind working with her.
 She tried very hard.
 She just wasn't the most adept comedienne."

 Reception

-Financed by Novak's Kimco production company and Filmways Pictures - and, it turned out, its first and last production - Boys' Night Out was intended to resurrect Novak's career, which had hit a snag at the age of 29 with the death of Columbia Pictures' production head Harry Cohn, but it was not a financial or critical success.
+Boys' Night Out was intended to resurrect Novak's career, which had hit a snag at the age of 29 with the death of Columbia Pictures' production head Harry Cohn, but it was not a financial or critical success.

-Box office

 According to MGM records, the film incurred a loss of $262,000.
-Although Novak's career was not resurrected, it did propel James Garner's forward.
+Although Novak's career did not benefit, it did propel James Garner's forward.

-Critical

 Rotten Tomatoes gave the film a 45% approval based on over 250 reviews as of 2025.

 Variety called it "only sporadically amusing".